bmwcarit/ramses-logic/doc/sphinx/api.rst

 have a statically configured value.
 In bindings, this denotes that the corresponding ``Ramses`` property is not being updated by the ``Logic Engine`` (see also :ref:`next section <Data Flow>`).
 In scripts, these properties will receive a default value at runtime (0, 0.0f, "", true etc.) unless explicitly set by the application logic.
+Bindings' input values are initialized with the values of the bound `Ramses` object, for all bindings except :class:`rlogic::RamsesAppearanceBinding`.
 Usually, script inputs without a configured value or a link to other output are considered the ``interface`` of the logic network towards a runtime application, and their values are supposed to be explicitly set at runtime.

 .. note::